Katie Leung: Personal life

 Leung delayed plans to go to art college and university to film Harry Potter and the Order of the Phoenix.
 During this period, Leung had said she was undecided about pursuing an acting career after Harry Potter and wished to attend university to study art and design.
 Leung briefly studied painting at University of the Arts London before completing a photography degree at Edinburgh College of Art.
 Following this, she attended the Royal Conservatoire of Scotland in Glasgow, where she completed the BA in Acting course.

 On 19 August 2018, Leung participated in the wedding of her Harry Potter castmate Afshan Azad.

+Leung was based in Glasgow as of 2016 and London as of 2018.
 On 1 January 2023, for New Year's Day, Leung revealed on Instagram that her son had been born the previous Halloween.
 Her pregnancy was worked into the second series of Annika, which she filmed prior to giving birth.